betomarcos/sports_performance/README.md

 **Correlation scores: Sleep vs:**

 * **resting_hr: -0.252:** Moderate Negative Correlation: Indicates that as resting heart rate increases, the sleep score tends to decrease.
 The relationship is moderate.
-* **sleep_hours: 0.710:** Strong Positive Correlation: This shows a strong positive relationship, suggesting that as sleep hours increase, the sleep score also tends to increase, indicating better sleep quality with more sleep hours.
+* **-> sleep_hours: 0.710:** Strong Positive Correlation: This shows a strong positive relationship, suggesting that as sleep hours increase, the sleep score also tends to increase, indicating better sleep quality with more sleep hours.
 * **alcohol_ct: 0.009:** Very Weak Positive Correlation: There is almost no correlation between alcohol count and sleep score, indicating that alcohol consumption has minimal impact on sleep score in this dataset.
 * **allergies_score: 0.089:** Very Weak Positive Correlation: This suggests a very slight positive relationship between allergies score and sleep score, which is not likely to be significant.
 * **duration_minutes: 0.094:** Very Weak Positive Correlation: There is a very slight positive correlation, indicating that longer duration of activities has a minimal impact on increasing the sleep score.